 Though margarine is solid, it is an artificial butter made with trans fat and has a high ratio of Omega-6 to Omega-3.
 When choosing salad dressings, be sure to check labels for these unhealthy vegetable oils.

 Like margarine, coconut oil also has a high Omega-6 to Omega-3 ratio (243:1), and it is also high in saturated fats (60%).
 Over the last decade or so, coconut oil proponents have pointed to studies supporting its use with many dieters jumping on its bandwagon.
 However, studies supporting its use were conducted on indigenous populations in tropical parts of the world where copious amounts of coconut were used.
 More fish and vegetables were part of their diet compared to the typical American diet.
 Though some studies show health and weight loss benefits with coconut oil, many studies also show the opposite.
 In fact, more studies are showing that coconut raises total cholesterol, low-density lipoprotein (LDL), and inflammation in the body and does not help with weight loss.
-Though there are mixed scientific reviews on coconut oil to date, I too have seen some mixed outcomes in my own clientele when using coconut oil.
+Though there are mixed scientific reviews on coconut oil to date, I too have seen some mixed outcomes in my own clientele who use coconut oil.
 Therefore, the effects of this oil are probably dependent on metabolic type.
 If you’ve been using coconut oil and find it to be beneficial, I won’t recommend discontinuing it.
 However, those who haven’t had weight loss success may want to discontinue its use for a while and reassess later.

 Dispose of Artificial Sweeteners